 Now I can reconceptualize prayer as dropping out of the mind and into the body many times a day.
 Prayer, then, becomes being with yourself, others, and What Is in this present moment rather than directing verbal prayers to God, who, for many of us I would suggest, often feels distant and something separate from oneself.

-Dot B challenged me to think that prayer should include (1) lots of silence, (2) bodily involvement and (3) lots of creativity and flexibility.
+Dot B challenged me to think that prayer should include (1) lots of silence, (2) bodily involvement and (3) creativity and flexibility.
 This experience rings true with the Wisdom Tradition’s understanding that the main problem in our spiritual lives is that we are living in our mind center and have forgotten to cultivate the intelligences of the body and the heart.
 One of Dot B’s most fundamental practices for students is called “FOFBOC,” which stands for “feet on floor and bum on chair.”
 Every day in our lives, Dot B teaches, we need to practice leaving the mind and coming into our bodies.
 As we train – and entrain – the mind and body, the Wisdom Tradition instructs, heart intelligence emerges naturally.
 And so paradoxically, through this secular mindfulness course, I have come to gain a practical vision of how, in my own personal life, I can better “love the Lord your God with all your heart and with all your soul and with all your strength.”
 Stop, breathe, and be.

 Disclaimer: I would like to re-emphasize that Dot B is a secular mindfulness training course.
 My personal comment here is my own interpretation of the week’s training rather than the intention of the workshop, which is avowedly secular in order to offer mindfulness to students in schools as widely as possible.

 Look at what is right in front of you.